kuzzleio/kuzzle/doc/2/api/controllers/user/get-rights/index.md

 ## Response

-Returns a `hits` array of objects.
+Returns a `rights` array of objects.
 Each object is a security right granted or denied to the user:

 - `controller`: impacted Kuzzle controller
 - `action`: impacted controller action